minblock/ogkushcoin/doc/developer-notes.md

 - ThreadFlushWalletDB : Close the wallet.dat file if it hasn't been used in 500ms.

-- ThreadRPCServer : Remote procedure call handler, listens on port 2338 for connections and services them.
+- ThreadRPCServer : Remote procedure call handler, listens on port 2336 for connections and services them.

-- BitcoinMiner : Generates OGoins (if wallet is enabled).
+- BitcoinMiner : Generates OGCoins (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.